-Professionally trained in photography, Cynthia has always had an affinity for arts and crafts & has been taught the art of making moccasins after marrying into a Métis family.
+Professionally trained in photography, Cynthia has always had an affinity for arts and crafts.
+Since marrying into a Métis family she has been taught the art of making moccasins.
 Beading became a favourite way to relax and rewind.

 In 2017 Cynthia sustained a severe traumatic brain injury (sTBI) that left her fighting for her life, and in one second of one day normal came to an end.